Learn more about the process of insolvency

 Usually the best result for all parties is for a company to keep trading and find a way to turn the business around.
 This avoids the difficulties that come with liquidation or administration and avoids the loss of jobs and equity.

-A CVA allows you to retain control of the business and gives you the breathing room necessary to concentrate on restructuring or refinancing the business, in order to get things back on track.
+A CVA allows you to retain control of the company and gives you the breathing room necessary to concentrate on restructuring or refinancing the business in order to get things back on track.

 With the agreement of creditors, a deal can be reached that allows a company to pay back some or all of its debts over a certain period of time without the stress of legal threats or more serious insolvency procedures.

 For more information, or if you have further questions about any of these insolvency processes, please do not hesitate to contact us.